MaibornWolff/dcos-deploy/README.md

 * `api_server`: path to the edgelb-api server if not installed at default location.
 Variables can be used.
 Optional.
 E.g. if you installed Edge-LB at `infra/edgelb` then use this for `api_server`.
 * `name`: name of the pool.
 Taken from pool config if not present.
 Variables can be used.
 * `pool`: filename to the yaml file for configuring the pool.
 Required.
 The filename itsself and the yaml file can contain variables.
+* `template`: filename to an haproxy template file that should be used for the pool (see [customizing-templates](https://docs.d2iq.com/mesosphere/dcos/services/edge-lb/1.5/tutorials/customizing-templates/)).
+Optional.
+The filename can contain variables, the template cannot.

 For configuring a pool see the [Edge-LB pool configuration reference](https://docs.d2iq.com/mesosphere/dcos/services/edge-lb/1.5/reference/pool-configuration-reference/v2-reference/).